Home » Tech Tips » SQL Joins Cheat Sheet

 A left join keeps all of the original records in the left table and returns missing values for any columns from the right table where the joining field did not find a match.

-Related: Regular Expressions Cheat Sheet
+Related: Delta Lake Cheat Sheet

 LEFT JOIN on one field